10 Best Hikes from Banff Town (No Car Required)

 6. Vermilion Lakes

-The final entry in our list of easy hikes you can do right from the Banff Townsite is the Vermillion Lakes Trail.
+The final entry in our list of easy hikes you can do right from the Banff Townsite is the Vermilion Lakes Trail.
 Although this isn’t on a true hiking trail (it’s on a paved road), it’s a popular walking spot for those who are looking for a very scenic, easy walk in the Town of Banff.

 Distance: As far as 4.3 km / 2.7 miles one-way.